CenterPoint Energy, Inc. research snapshot

 Business essence

-CenterPoint converts essential electricity and gas delivery infrastructure into regulated earnings by investing capital in systems that customers, industrial users, and communities need every day.
+CenterPoint converts essential electricity and gas delivery infrastructure into regulated earnings by investing capital in systems that customers, industrial users, and communities need every day, with Houston and Indiana providing the fastest growth.

 Moat

 The moat is regulatory franchise protection, physical grid assets, scale, local operating knowledge, and capital access.
-It is strong structurally, but returns depend on regulators allowing timely recovery.
+It is strong structurally, but returns depend on regulators allowing timely recovery of the raised capital plan.

 Munger risk inversion

-The thesis fails if storm costs, affordability pressure, debt funding, regulatory lag, or execution problems turn the capital plan from a growth engine into a balance-sheet burden.
+The thesis fails if storm costs, affordability pressure, debt funding, regulatory lag, or execution problems turn the capital plan from a growth engine into a balance-sheet burden, or if large load projects do not energize as promised.

 Management

 Jason Wells and the board are emphasizing resiliency, Houston Electric growth, and customer affordability.
-The capital allocation question is whether the $65.5 billion plan earns fair returns without excessive dilution or rate backlash.
+The capital allocation question is whether the $66.7 billion plan earns fair returns without excessive dilution, rate backlash, or leverage strain.

 Industry trend